GoogleCloudPlatform/datacatalog-tag-engine/examples/product_registration_pipeline/README.md

 #### Step 7: Deploy the Cloud Function

 The file [main.py](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/examples/product_registration_pipeline/main.py) contains the source for the Cloud Function.
+The file [requirements.txt](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/examples/product_registration_pipeline/requirements.txt) contains the dependencies to run the function.

-The file [requirements.txt](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/examples/product_registration_pipeline/requirements.txt).
-Update the _BUCKET_ and _TAG_ENGINE_URL_ variables in main.py on lines 18 and 19, respectively.
-The _BUCKET_ variable should point to the location where you uploaded the config files in Step 2.
+Before deploying, update the _BUCKET_ and _TAG_ENGINE_URL_ variables in main.py on lines 18 and 19, respectively.
+The _BUCKET_ variable should point to the GCS bucket where you uploaded the config files in Step 2.

 Create the Cloud Function as follows: